-Well, starting your own small business is certainly a great way to start you on the road to being your own boss, and any of these three options will help you to achieve that goal.
+Well, starting your own small business is a great way to start you on the road to being your own boss.
+And, any of these three options will help you to achieve that goal.

 Have you considered franchising?

-Franchising in Canada is definitely an important and growing part of Canada’s economy and one of the many groups fueling this growth are new Canadians.
-If you’re a New Canadian eager to get into business for yourself, you may want to explore franchising as a much less risky path to being your own boss.
+Franchising in Canada is an important and growing part of Canada’s economy and one of the many groups fueling this growth are new Canadians.
+If you’re a new Canadian eager to get into business for yourself, you may want to explore franchising as a less risky path to being your own boss.

 What is a Franchise?

-- The franchisor allows a person or a group of people, the right to sell a product or service using the trademark or trade name of the brand (franchisor)
+- The franchisor allows a person or a group of people, the right to sell a product or service using the trademark or trade name of their brand

 - The franchisee is given the right to use the franchisor’s marketing, business tools, and knowledge.

-Based on this Franchise Agreement, the franchisee must pay the franchisor for these rights and the franchisor must provide the trade name rights and support.
+Based on this Franchise Agreement, the franchisee pays the franchisor for these rights, and the franchisor provides the trade name rights and support.

 What is a Franchise Category?

-Many stores and restaurants that you see every day are franchises, and while many of the well-known franchises such as McDonald’s; Subway; and 7-11, dominate the franchise landscape there are thousands of franchises of different sizes and types.
+Many stores and restaurants that you see every day are franchises.
+While many of the well-known franchises such as McDonald’s; Subway; and 7-11, dominate the franchise landscape there are thousands of franchises of different sizes and types.

 People often think of fast food when it comes to franchising however, there are many more categories to choose from based on your interests and experience.

 Here are just a few examples of franchise categories: